|

 You're effectively arguing against private hire taxi drivers here.
 They rely on state infrastructure.
 Do you propose taxis should be provided by the state?

-Quote ="SmokeyTA"And if all private enterprise relies on government infrastructure, which belongs to all of us, it should remember that it exists to serve all of us, not to exploit so that a few can live in luxury. '"
+Quote SmokeyTA="SmokeyTA"And if all private enterprise relies on government infrastructure, which belongs to all of us, it should remember that it exists to serve all of us, not to exploit so that a few can live in luxury. '"

 Not happy with hard working taxi drivers then?

-Quote ="SmokeyTA"Now who is being too absolute?
+Quote SmokeyTA="SmokeyTA"Now who is being too absolute?
 My alternative isnt North Korea, my alternative is do what we do now, but with the over-riding thought that our markets exist to serve us.
 Not the other way around. the markets are our servants, not our master.
 They should do what we want, not us what they want.
 If you think that is how north korea is run then you need to read a book.'"

 You're arguing against a lawless and unregulated free market.
 Thing is, nobody is arguing for that.